Turtleca/Uma-Tournament/umas/README.md

 ## Basics

-Umas are formatted in Pure Json.
-They take very specific arguments that are **COURSE DEPENDANT**.
+Umas are formatted in Pure json.
+They take very specific arguments that are **course dependent**.

-e.g. An uma in game might have S in long but C in mile.
-The Umalator does not differenciate!
+e.g. An Uma in game might have S in long but C in mile.
+The Umalator does not differentiate!
-It will read `"distanceAptitude": "S",` and consider you **S** Aptitude for ANY RACE THE UMA IS PLACED IN.
+It will read `"distanceAptitude": "S",` and consider you **S** Aptitude no matter the track selected.

 Consider this when formatting your Umas.
-(Maybe implement a secondary system to import umas by track distance.)

 ---

 ## `speed`, `stamina`, `power`, `guts`, `wit`:

 These are arguments each ranging between `0` and `1200` as of time of writing for Global.
 (Stat caps will be raised in future updates)
-These are Uma specific, so there should not need to be any changes between umas.
+These are Uma specific, so there should not need to be any changes between Umas.

 ```json
 "speed": 1200,